jatin-3009/weather-app/README.md

 2. CSS
 3. JavaScript

-The weather of cities are fetched from the api provided by openweather.com.
+The weather of cities are fetched from an api provided by openweather.com.